 These are starting points.
 Adjust based on how your dog responds.
 Body condition matters more than any chart.

 German Shepherd puppies burn through calories at a startling rate.
 Their bodies are building bone, muscle, and those enormous ears, all at once.
+It takes a lot of fuel.
 Small, frequent meals keep blood sugar stable and prevent the digestive overload that comes from cramming too much into a growing stomach.

 8 to 12 weeks: Four meals per day, spaced roughly every four to five hours during waking hours.
 A typical schedule: 7 AM, 11 AM, 3 PM, 7 PM.